my name is ali margo …

 Maybe it’s because everyone in the room knew what a long road it had been.
-My whole life story, up to the point when I married Ryan, was recently documented in The New York Times.
+My whole life story, up to the point when I married Ryan, was documented in the Vows section of The New York Times.
 When I heard they were interested in the story, I was like, “I’m not marrying a Rockefeller.
 I’m marrying the maintenance guy from Mounds View, Minnesota.”

-Since it came out, people are constantly asking me “How did you get in the New York Times?” as if it had required a bribe or something.
+After it was published, people kept asking me, “How did you get in the New York Times?” as if it had required a bribe or something.